 “Everyone knows that the world’s first Santa Claus parade was put on by Eaton’s Toronto store in 1905, but few know that the Winnipeg store also sponsored one that year.
 The parade continues to this day, though now it is in the care of Manitoba Hydro.”

 5. Icelandic settlers brought the legend of Jolasveinar to Manitoba

 “Icelandic settlers to Manitoba brought with them the legend of the Jolasveinar, mischievous elves that come out at Christmas and plague humans with little tricks.
 They bear names such as Door-Slammer, Candle Snuffer and Meat-Hook.”

 It’s good to know what really goes on in Gimli during the Christmas season.
-Let’s hope these creepy elves have vacated the area before RAW:gimli begins.

 6. The poem “Winnipeg at Christmas” was written by English visitor Rose Fryleman